-- 41. APD shall develop and implement a use of force reporting policy and Use of Force Report Form that comply with applicable law and comport with best practices.
+- 41. Uses of force will be divided into three levels for reporting, investigating, and reviewing purposes.
+APD shall develop and implement a use of force reporting policy and Use of Force Report Form that comply with applicable law and comport with best practices.
 The use of force reporting policy will require officers to immediately notify their immediate, on-duty supervisor within their chain of command following any use of force, prisoner injury, or allegation of any use of force.
 Personnel who have knowledge of a use of force by another officer will immediately report the incident to an on-duty supervisor.
 This reporting requirement also applies to off-duty officers engaged in enforcement action. - 42.
-The use of force reporting policy shall require all officers to provide a written or recorded use of force narrative of the facts leading to the use of force to the supervisor conducting the investigation.
+The use of force reporting policy shall require all officers to provide a written or recorded use of force narrative of the facts leading to the use of force to the supervisor conducting the review or the APD officer conducting the investigation.
 The written or recorded narrative will include: (a) a detailed account of the incident from the officer's perspective; (b) the reason for the initial police presence; (c) a specific description of the acts that led to the use of force, including the subject's behavior; (d) the level of resistance encountered; and (e) a description of each type of force used and justification for each use of force.
 Officers shall not merely use boilerplate or conclusory language but must include specific facts and circumstances that led to the use of force.